 5 TIPS FOR MAKING THE MOST OF THE SUMMER CONFERENCE

 - Just Do it!
-If you have the opportunity to attend a counseling or teaching conference this summer, YOU MUST GO!
+If you have the opportunity to attend a counseling conference this summer, YOU MUST GO!
 They are so fun, motivating and rich in professional development!
 Summer conferences are absolutely worth any planning or money necessary to make the trip happen!

 - Get to Sessions Early- Once you decide to attend the conference, spend some time planning out the sessions you want to attend and then arrive to your desired sessions early since the best ones often fill up with standing (or no) room only.

-- Dress in Layers, and Pack your Conference Bag- you don’t want to have to waste your session or networking time by running around looking for something to eat or heading back to your hotel room for a change of clothes!
+- Dress in Layers, and Pack your Conference Bag- You don’t want to have to waste your session or networking time by running around looking for something to eat or heading back to your hotel room for a change of clothes!
 Pack a conference day bag to include a sweater, water, a snack or two, technology to take notes, your business cards, a notepad, a pencil, and your phone/technology charger.

 - Network!
 Even for introverts like me who love their alone time, the summer conference experience is so enriched when you meet new professionals and trade tips and experiences.
 Don’t worry about showing up alone- so many others will be there in the same boat!
 Many conferences nowadays let you download an app that gives you session info as well as networking opportunities while attending the conference.
-Go to the conference Meet and Greet, share a meal with a colleague or just strike up a convo with the counselor or teacher sitting next to you in your session.
+Go to the conference Meet and Greet, share a meal with a colleague or just strike up a convo with the counselor sitting next to you in your session.
 You won’t regret it!

 - Don’t Expect Handouts- It is best to have your own technology (small laptop, ipad, tablet, or even phone) to take electronic notes so that you can revise them later and send them to your colleagues.
 Many conferences nowadays encourage their presenters to Go Green, download their PPT to the conference website and avoid paper handouts.